Empyreal96/initrd-twrp-cityman/README.md

 # initrd-twrp-cityman
-Repo containing my edits on the Nexus 6P TWRP Ramdisk working with the Lumia 950 XL
+# Repo containing my edits on the Nexus 6P TWRP Ramdisk working with the Lumia 950 XL (When I say working..
+It boots and touch works, partitions will need to be manually reflected in the fstab)